jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup-jupyterhub/setup-jupyterhub.rst

 Now that we have a :doc:`Kubernetes cluster </create-k8s-cluster>` and :doc:`Helm
 <setup-helm>` setup, we can proceed by using Helm to install JupyterHub
-and related :term:`Kubernetes resources <kubernetes resource>` using a :term:`Helm chart`.
+and related :term:`Kubernetes resources <Kubernetes resource>` using a :term:`Helm chart`.

 Prepare configuration file